void-linux/void-docs/src/config/services/configuring.md

 Most services have `run` files which include options for configuration.
 These options can be set via a `conf` file in the service directory.
-This allows service customisation without modifying the service directory provided by the relevant package.
+This allows service customization without modifying the service directory provided by the relevant package.

-To make more complex customisations than provided by default, edit the service.
+To make more complex customizations than provided by default, edit the service.

 ## Editing services